Alps - Day 12 : The worst cycling day ever

-Wet but not yet drenched
+Wet, but not yet drenched

-The pass that wasn't supposed to exist
+The pass that wasn't supposed to be there

 Fortunately we had waterproof pants

 Descending through the rain was very cold.
 In the next village I noticed that my front brake wasn't working.
-My rear brake was still fine but the pads were all worn out.
+My rear brake was still intact but the pads were all worn out.
 When I needed to brake for a traffic light my bike made a half turn and I ended with my rear wheel downhill and my front wheel uphill.
 I barely managed to click out of my pedals before falling over.
 Maybe I needed to adjust my brakes.
 At the supermarket we bought a lot of food.
 There was a covered staircase where we put all our food down and started eating.
 Some people very obviously kept as much distance as possible when entering the store.
 We didn't look that bad yet, just very wet.